Chimpanzee Trekking in Uganda

 Budongo and Bugoma corridor100 to 500

-The results in Table 1 show Kibale National Park as the top spot for chimpanzee safaris in Uganda.
+The results in the table above show Kibale National Park as the top park for chimpanzee safaris in Uganda.
 This park hosts over 25% of the country’s chimpanzee population.

-As shown in Table 1.
-Uganda offers several conservation areas for chimp trekking safaris.
-Your choice of where to trek depends on your safari package.
+As shown in the above table, Uganda offers several conservation areas for chimp trekking safaris.
+Your choice of where to trek depends on your African safari package.

 For a great experience, take a game drive in Queen Elizabeth National Park.
 Then go to Kibale Forest, or Kalinzi Forest Reserve, or Kyambura Gorge for chimps.
 You can even visit all three, as there are no limits on how many times you can see chimpanzee groups in Uganda.